Evangelin-Ruth/Norm-Matrix/README.md

 	4. Print the norm of the matrix in two decimal places.
 ## Program:
 ```
+Program to find 2-norm of a matrix.
+Developed by: Evangelin.S
+RegisterNumber: 21500561
 import numpy as np
 n=np.array(eval(input()))
 ans=np.linalg.norm(n,2)